Taufiqkhan12/cabon/Backend/README.md

   When the email or password is incorrect.
 - **500 Internal Server Error:**
   Error during user login due to server issues.

----

-# Additional Information

-- Email addresses are normalized to lowercase before storing.
-- Passwords are securely hashed before being saved in the database.
-- The authentication token returned is a JWT and should be used for subsequent requests that require user authentication.